Aging & Health A to Z

 - over-prescription of drugs that affect mood (especially for older women)

 - not reporting unwanted medication side effects

 Mental Health Problems

-Cognitive impairment such as dementia from chronic alcoholism in older adults can improve as long as you stop drinking.
+Memory impairment, such as dementia from chronic alcoholism, in older adults can improve as long as you stop drinking.

 Symptoms and Warning Signs of Alcohol or Substance Abuse

-Your healthcare professional may not realize that you are having problems with alcohol or substance abuse unless you or a close friend or family member reports that there is a problem.
+Your healthcare provider may not realize that you are having problems with alcohol or substance abuse unless you or a close friend or family member reports that there is a problem.
 Your substance abuse may also be covered up by symptoms from another condition such as depression, memory problems, or physical disability.
 Some healthcare professionals may not consider substance abuse in an older person.
-He or she may mistake the symptoms for normal signs of aging, or for Alzheimer’s disease or other dementia.
+They may mistake the symptoms for normal signs of aging, or for Alzheimer’s disease or other dementia.

 The first signs of misuse of a medication or of alcohol in an older person may include: